home-assistant/home-assistant.io/source/_components/sensor.irish_rail_transport.markdown

 The `irish_rail_transport` sensor will give you the time until the next two departures (within 90 minutes) from an Irish Rail station using the RTPI information.

-A station name is the full station name as specified on the Irish Rail search site, for example `Tara Street` or `Dublin Connolly`.
+A station name is the full station name as specified on the Irish Rail search site, for example, `Tara Street` or `Dublin Connolly`.

 To activate the sensor add the data to your `configuration.yaml` file as shown in the example: